betterscientificsoftware/bssw.io/Articles/Blog/2025-02-coding-stanards-for-sustainable-software.md

 From this, we measure debt as T1/T.
 This measure will show trends of how sustainable our software is.
 Our goal is to minimize T3 and maximize T1.
-T2 can be an indicator of how much legacy code we have, and hopefully is not increasing over time.
+T2 can be an indicator of how much legacy code we have; hopefully T2 is not increasing over time.

 We will also measure our CI times, aiming to keep them under one minute.
 Additionally, we will measure our testing line coverage, which will remain above 99%.